phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 This plugin allows for:
 - beacon ranging: Scan beacons and optionally filter them by their values.
 - beacon monitoring: Monitor regions for those devices that have entered/exited a region.
-- beacon characteristics reading (proximity UUID, major & minor values, etc.).
+- beacon characteristics reading (Mac Address, RSSI, Major & Minor values, etc.).

 ## Requirements